Discord-Oxygen/Discord-Console-hacks/README.md

 ## Obtaining your Token

-Copies your Token into the clipboard.
+Copies your Token into the clipboard.<br>
 **:warning: DO NOT GIVE THIS TO ANYONE.
 It grants full access to your account.**
 <details>
 <summary>Expand</summary>